thepirat000/Audit.NET/src/Audit.Mvc/README.md

 Generate Audit Trails for MVC actions.
 Supporting AspNetCore Mvc.

 Audit.Mvc provides the infrastructure to log interactions with MVC applications.
-It can record action methods calls with caller info and arguments.
+It can record action methods calls to controllers and razor pages.

 ## Install